sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotationerror` event will be fired when an annotation error has occurred.
-The
-event data will contain:
+`annotationerror` event will be triggered when an annotation error has occurred.
+The event data will contain:

 ```js
 {